Cell Reprogramming for Parkinson’s Treatment: A Milestone in Personalized Medicine

 Worldwide, Parkinson’s disease is considered the second most frequent neurodegenerative pathology in people older than 50 years.
 According to data provided to NotiPress for him Massachusetts General Hospitalfrom World Health Organization (OMS).

 Also, the WHO points out that in Mexico, it is estimated that there is a prevalence of 50 new cases each year for every 100,000 inhabitants.
-Likewise, current cases could increase in the following years due to the aging of the population and the increase in life expectancy. life global.
+Likewise, current cases might increase in the following years due to the aging of the population and the increase in life expectancy. life global.

 Under that context, the Massachusetts Hospital General points out that it is essential to have new treatments in order to help patients with Parkinson’s to improve their conditions and quality of life.
 According to scientists at Massachusetts General Hospital and McLean Hospital, one of the most reliable alternatives is reprogramming the cells themselves.